tagoso/dataviz-tago-so/src/uniswap.md

 #### 3. **LPs Earn from Swap Fees**

-Each swap incurs a 0.3% fee as default, which **accrues to the liquidity pool**, increasing the total value of LP tokens.
+Each swap incurs a fee (i.e. 0.3%), which **accrues to the liquidity pool**, increasing the total value of LP tokens.

 #### 4. **LP Tokens Represent Share of the Pool**